reifrontier/RFLPhotoBrowser/README.markdown

 ### Using CocoaPods

-Just add `pod 'IDMPhotoBrowser'` to your Podfile.
+Just add `pod 'RFLPhotoBrowser'` to your Podfile.

 ### Including Source Directly Into Your Project